Lou Jewell ALC

 Attended and completed the original Land 101 Instructors class May 12, 2003 Washington DC Mid-Year NAR Convention

 Instructed over fifty Land 101 classes graduating over 10,00 Realtors from over twenty-seven states.
 Taught in North Carolina, Tennessee, South Carolina, California and Nebraska.
 Taught at the 2009 National Realtors Convention in San Diego.
 Recruited over 300 new RLI members and numerous RLI sponsors.

 Attended NAR 2004 Orlando National, 2005 San Francisco National, 2006 New Orleans National, 2007 Las Vegas National, 2008 Orlando National, 2009 San Diego National.

 Attended RLI Land Conferences Nashville 2009, Fort Worth 2010, Nashville 2011, Charleston 2014, Tucson 2015, Dallas 2016, Charlotte 2017, Nashville 2018, Albuquerque 2019

-Developed the first four hour continuing education course on the subject of Land, “Introduction to Land Brokerage” Course 3314 approved by the NC Real Estate Commission December 28th, 2004.
-Only Land Instructor on NC
+Developed the first and only four hour continuing education course on the subject of Land, “Introduction to Land Brokerage” Course 3314 approved by the NC Real Estate Commission December 28th, 2014.
+Only Land Continuing Education Instructor in NC